Tyluur/RedRune/README.md

 ---

-RedRune Server is a Java-based RSPS (RuneScape Private Server) implementation for RuneScape build 666 with OSHD (Old School HD) graphics.
+RedRune Server is a Java-based RSPS (RuneScape Private Server) implementation for RuneScape build 666.
 <br>This project aims to provide a robust and feature-rich server emulation for RuneScape enthusiasts.

 ## Features